neuronsimulator/nrn/src/nmodl/nmodl/README.rst

    https://user-images.githubusercontent.com/666852/57329449-12c9a400-7114-11e9-8da5-0042590044ec.gif
    :alt: ast_viz

-   ast_viz
+   Vizualisation of the AST in the NMODL Framework

 The central *Program* node represents the whole MOD file and each of it’s children represent the block in the input NMODL file.
-Note that this requires X-forwarding if you are using Docker image.
+Note that this requires X-forwarding if you are using the Docker image.

 Once the AST is created, one can use exisiting visitors to perform various analysis/optimisations.
 One can also easily write his own custom visitor using Python Visitor API.
 See `Python API tutorial <docs/notebooks/nmodl-python-tutorial.ipynb>`__ for details.

-NMODL Frameowrk also allows to transform AST representation back to NMODL form as:
+The NMODL Framework also allows us to transform the AST representation back to NMODL form as:

 .. code:: python